-If you suffer from severe acne or other skin issues that can damage the smoothness of your skin, blue light therapy is ideal to use.
+If you suffer from severe acne, hyperpigmentation, rosacea, or other skin issues that can impact the smoothness of your skin, blue light therapy is ideal to use.
 This is because it helps to remove dirt, oil, and other particles from your skin that could cause it to feel dry, patchy, and bumpy.

 It Helps to Prevent Skin Cancer

-Believe it or not, blue light therapy can actually help to prevent skin cancer.
-This is because it can be used to treat and eventually destroy cells that could grow to cause this problem.
+Research has shown that blue light therapy can actually help to prevent skin cancer.
+This is because it can be used to treat, and eventually destroy, cells that could grow to cause this problem.

 It Makes Your Skin Look Youthful

 Light therapy can invigorate your skin which can encourage it to produce healthy skin cells.
 This can eventually make your skin look not only smooth, but free from blemishes, like spider veins, as well.